-To remain enrolled in the School of Social Work, pre-social-work students must maintain a 2.25 cumulative grade-point average and a 2.5 grade-point average in social work core courses.
-In addition students must achieve a grade of C or higher in social work courses 375 and 383 to remain in the social work program.
+To remain enrolled in the School of Social Work undergraduate program, pre-social-work students must maintain a 2.25 cumulative grade-point average.
+In addition, students must achieve a grade of C or higher in social work courses 275 and 383 to remain in the social work program.
+These two courses may not be repeated for eligibility for the major.